javaee/jms-spec/README.md

 * If you'd like to **contribute** to the development of the JMS specification, or simply **observe** what is going on in the expert group, join the user mailing list at [https://javaee.groups.io/g/jms-spec](https://javaee.groups.io/g/jms-spec).

 * If you'd like to **submit proposals** for consideration for a future maintenance or feature release, log them as issues in the [issue tracker](/javaee/jms-spec/issues).
 We're interested in comments on JMS 2.0 as well as proposals for new features.

-* JSR 343 (JMS 2.0) is now in maintenance mode and is administered directly by the maintenance lead.

 ## JMS community mailing list